 Medium to large-sized companies (the largest 1500 companies) should be chosen, because they are more in the protected eye.
 Furthermore, the investor is exposed to less risk of "accounting gimmickry", and companies of this size have more staying power.
-MAC has a market cap of $12,521 million, therefore failing the test.
+MAC has a market cap of $12,402 million, therefore passing the test.

 EARNINGS TREND: [PASS]

 A company should show a rising trend in the reported earnings for the most recent quarters.
 MAC's EPS for the past 2 quarters, (from earliest to most recent quarter) 0.09, 0.21 have been increasing, and therefore the company passes this test.

 EPS GROWTH RATE IN THE IMMEDIATE PAST AND FUTURE: [FAIL]

 This methodology likes to see companies with an EPS growth rate higher than the S&P in the immediate past and a likelihood that this trend will continue in the near future.
 MAC's EPS growth rate over the past 6 months (40.00%) has beaten that of the S&P (4.06%), but MAC's estimated EPS growth for the current year is (-92.34%) while that of the S&P is (-18.07%), therefore failing this test.

 This methodology would utilize four separate criteria to determine if MAC is a contrarian stock.
 In order to eliminate weak companies we have stipulated that the stock should pass at least two of the following four major criteria in order to receive "Some Interest".

 P/E RATIO: [PASS]

 The P/E of a company should be in the bottom 20% of the overall market.
 MAC's P/E of 7.86, , meets the bottom 20% criterion (below 10.44), and therefore passes this test.